-tzn Three-letter time zone name, such as PST.
-You must specify the correct offset from local time to UTC (Universal Time Coordinated).

-hh A one- or two-digit difference in hours between UTC and local time.
-Optionally signed.

-Two-digit difference in minutes between UTC and local time. mm dzn Three-letter daylight-saving-time zone, such as PDT.
+- tzn Three-letter time zone name, such as PST.
+You must specify the correct offset from local time to UTC (Universal Time Coordinated). - hh A one- or two-digit difference in hours between UTC and local time.
+Optionally signed. - mm Two-digit difference in minutes between UTC and local time. - ss Two-digit difference in seconds between UTC and local time. - dzn Three-letter daylight-saving-time zone, such as PDT.
 If daylight saving time is never in effect in the locality, set TZ without a value for dzn.